elenderg/PAL-1000/instruções de compilação.md

 `Abort with "Internal error 3 - address a fragment given an address (push value)".`

-`242.
-And that's it for this step.
+242. And that's it for this step.
 Run it.
 In the blue, open up the daughter and list her.
-Then open up the listing and check out the addresses we've given our globals:`
+Then open up the listing and check out the addresses we've given our globals:

-`GLOBALS:`
+`GLOBALS:

 `/variable/global/yes/adding built-in memory routines timer//timer/timer/00402000/no/1/no////`